Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-In the context of binary hashcodes, Hamming distance is the standard metric:
+For binary hashcodes, Hamming distance is the standard metric:

-where $\delta(\cdot) = 1$ if the condition is true, and $0$ otherwise.
-Hamming distance simply counts the number of differing bits between two binary vectors.
+where $\mathbb{I}[\cdot] = 1$ if the condition holds and $0$ otherwise.
+Intuitively, the Hamming distance counts the bits that differ between two binary vectors. \fi

-These generic distance functions are data-agnostic and assume that distances meaningfully capture semantic similarity across all domains.
-This is often an unrealistic expectation—particularly in high-dimensional spaces—leading to suboptimal retrieval performance.
-Metric learning methods attempt to overcome this by adapting the distance function to the specific characteristics of the dataset, often improving nearest neighbour quality significantly \cite{Kulis13}.
-This notion of data-adaptive distance learning underpins many of the recent advances in hashing-based ANN search, particularly in the design of projection functions (see Section~\ref{sec:ch2_projection}).
+These generic functions are data-agnostic: they assume distances capture semantic similarity across all domains.
+This expectation is often unrealistic, particularly in high dimensions, and yields suboptimal retrieval.
+Metric learning adapts the distance function to the dataset, often improving nearest neighbour quality significantly~\cite{Kulis13}.
+This data-adaptive principle underpins many recent advances in hashing-based ANN search, particularly projection function design (see Section~\ref{sec:ch2_projection}).

-The simplest algorithm for nearest neighbour retrieval is brute-force search, which compares the query against all $N$ database points in $\mathcal{O}(ND)$ time.
-While exact and easy to implement, this approach becomes computationally prohibitive for large datasets or high-dimensional features.
-Traditional spatial indexing structures such as KD-trees \cite{Bentley75}, quad-trees \cite{Finkel74}, X-trees \cite{Berchtold97}, and SR-trees \cite{Katayama97} offer efficiency gains in low-dimensional settings.
-However, in high-dimensional spaces these structures degrade to linear time, due to the well-known \emph{curse of dimensionality} \cite{Min69, Weber98}.
+Brute-force search compares the query against all $N$ points in $\mathcal{O}(ND)$ time, which is prohibitive at scale.
+Spatial indexes such as KD-trees~\cite{Bentley75}, quad-trees~\cite{Finkel74}, X-trees~\cite{Berchtold97}, and SR-trees~\cite{Katayama97} help in low dimensions.
+In high dimensions they degrade to linear time, a failure known as the \emph{curse of dimensionality}~\cite{Beyer99, Weber98}.

-Approximate Nearest Neighbour (ANN) search addresses this issue by relaxing the requirement for exact results.
-Instead, the goal is to retrieve neighbours that are sufficiently close to the query, accepting a trade-off between accuracy and efficiency.
-This relaxation is formalised in the $(c,R)$-approximate nearest neighbour problem:
+Approximate Nearest Neighbour (ANN) search retrieves neighbours sufficiently close to the query, trading accuracy for efficiency.
+The $(c,R)$-approximate nearest neighbour problem formalises this trade-off.
+The related $R$-near neighbour problem omits the approximation factor $c$.

-\begin{definition}[Randomised $c$-approximate $R$-near neighbour problem] Given a set of $N$ data points in a $D$-dimensional space, return each $cR$-nearest neighbour of the query point $\mathbf{q}$ with probability at least $1 - \delta$, where $\delta > 0$ and $c > 1$. \end{definition}
+\iflong \begin{definition}[Randomised $c$-approximate $R$-near neighbour problem] Given a set of $N$ data points in a $D$-dimensional space and a query $\mathbf{q}$, if some data point lies within distance $R$ of $\mathbf{q}$, return a data point within distance $cR$ of $\mathbf{q}$ with probability at least $1 - \delta$, where $\delta > 0$ and $c > 1$. \end{definition}

 The approximation factor $c$ controls how close a retrieved neighbour must be to the optimal one.
-Larger values of $c$ relax the requirement and can substantially improve query efficiency.
+Larger $c$ relaxes the requirement and can substantially improve query efficiency.
+A related problem, $R$-near neighbour search, omits the approximation factor: